s47428364/Team-HD-Drone-Project/README.md

 Issue Voice and Gaze Commands: Speak into your microphone or use your gaze to control the drone’s movements in the AirSim simulation.<br>

 ## Acknowledgements
-Meta AI for LLaMA models.<br>
+* Epic Games for Unreal Engine
-Microsoft AirSim for the drone simulation platform.<br>
+* Microsoft AirSim for the drone simulator.
-Whisper for speech recognition.<br>
+* Whisper for speech recognition.
+* Meta AI for LLaMA models.
-Hugging Face for the transformers library.<br>
+* Hugging Face for the transformers library.